mitin20/CURSOR_PROJECTS/getting_started.md

 Welcome to Cursor!
 Here are the basics:

-* Highlight code
+* Prompt an edit
-  - Hit Cmd+K to prompt an edit.
+  - Highlight code and hit Cmd+K
-* Try typing
+* Accept an autocomplete
-  - When you see a suggested diff or autocomplete, hit Tab to accept.
+  - Try typing and hit Tab when you see a suggestino
-* Open chat with Cmd+L
+* Ask a question
+  - Use Cmd+L to open the chat
   - Use @ to import files or documentation
   - Highlight code and hit Cmd+Shift+L to focus the AI on particular pieces of code
   - Try the "with codebase" button to ask about the entire repo